 IO format Your program should read from standard input and write to standard output.
-The input is a sequence of whitespace-delimited numbers.
-Each number denotes an available pole of that length.
+The input is a sequence of 2m whitespace-delimited integers, to be interpreted as m disjoint pairs of adjacent integers: $(r_1, h_1), (r_2, h_2), \ldots, (r_m, h_m)$ .
+Each pair $(r_i, h_i)$ denotes a column of height $h_i$ on a track of radius $r_i$ .
 Your program's output should consist of one or more lines.
-The first line consists of just one integer r, which is the number of arrangements of poles that satisfy the requirements noted earlier.
-This line is followed by r lines, where each line lists the lengths of the poles used for the ruby, garnet, and beryl crystals (in that order) separated by single spaces.
+The first line consists of just one integer r, which is the number of arrangements of columns that satisfy the requirements noted earlier.
+This line is followed by r lines, where each line lists the track-radii of the columns used for the lamp and the ruby, garnet, and beryl crystals (in that order) separated by single spaces.
 These r lines should appear in lexicographically sorted order.